 Ava floats freely, surrounded by sparkling blue water.
 Tiny waves and droplets turn the water into a jewel-like surface.
 Notes of Swiss and London blue topaz dominate the palette.
-Her warm pink body stands out against the cool hues.
+The nude woman’s warm-tone, rosy body stands out against the cool hues.
+The blues of the water are saturated with an almost velvety texture at its most intense.
 The contrast fades gently at her edges, where she sinks.
 This swimming pool artwork is an allusion to joy, freedom, and indulgence.

 The composition is alive with references to flowing serenity.
-Water splashes gently where her knee kicks through the surface.
+Water splashes gently where the woman’s knee kicks through the surface.
 The surface at her sides in a mix of ripples and reflections.
 Her hair floats weightlessly beneath her arm and hand.
 Each action is slow and restful.

-Perhaps the most compelling aspect of this design, rivaling the kicking leg, is her face.
+Perhaps the most compelling aspect of this design, rivaling the kicking leg, is the nude woman’s face.
 Her head is lifted out of the water, turned slightly away from view.
 Our vantage is from above: she is moving towards us.

 The cropping of this image is intimate.
 The viewer occupy the immediate vicinity of the the swimmer.
 We share this experience with her, hovering rather than viewing from a distance.